Flameborn/Kiramoji/README.md

 - Templates are modified to have some [ARIA](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA) attributes, edit fields in particular, as well as some links are properly labelled for screen readers.
 - If the board operates in paged mode, page navigation controls are displayed at the bottom of the page for text boards.
 - param-related bugs have been fixed, so there are no CGI warnings anymore.
 - Added a dice roller for the link field.
-The syntax is: size d NumberOfDice +/-modifier (optional) a/d (ascending/descending sorting, optional). (for example 6d5+100d will roll 5 6-sided dice, add 100 and sort the result in descending order)
+The syntax is: size d NumberOfDice +/-modifier (optional) a/d (ascending/descending sorting, optional). (for example 6d5+100d will roll 5 6-sided die, add 100 and sort the result in descending order)
 - Switched the encoding to UTF-8.
 This means that messages, templates and the config file are expected to be encoded using UTF-8.
+- Swapped out the *SillyName* generator to an adjective/noun-based one, based on https://github.polettix.it/ETOOBUSY/2020/01/28/generate-name/

 ## Known issues